2020 Major League Baseball postseason: (AL1) Tampa Bay Rays vs. (NL1) Los Angeles Dodgers

 This was the first World Series ever played at a neutral site.
 The Dodgers defeated the Rays in six games to win their first World Series title since 1988 and seventh overall.

-Both teams would split the first two games. while the Dodgers won Game 3 by a 6-2 score to take a 2-1 series lead.
-In Game 4, the Rays scored two runs in the bottom of the ninth to even the series at two games each due to an error committed by the Dodgers’ Max Muncy.
-The Dodgers won Game 5 by a 4-2 score to come within one game of the title.
-In Game 6, the Rays held a 1-0 lead until the bottom of the sixth inning when Rays’ manager Kevin Cash removed starting pitcher Blake Snell from the mound and replaced him with relief pitcher Nick Anderson.
+Clayton Kershaw pitched six solid innings as the Dodgers blew out the Rays in Game 1.
+In Game 2, behind Brandon Lowe’s two home runs, the Rays evened the series.
+Walker Buehler pitched six solid innings as the Dodgers regained the series lead in Game 3.
+In Game 4, the Rays prevailed in a back-and-forth slugfest to even the series at two on a walk-off error committed by the Dodgers’ Max Muncy in the bottom of the ninth, which scored Randy Arozarena.
+Kershaw earned his second win of the series as the Dodgers won Game 5 to come within one game of the title.
+In Game 6, the Rays held a 1–0 lead until the bottom of the sixth inning when Rays’ manager Kevin Cash removed starting pitcher Blake Snell from the mound and replaced him with relief pitcher Nick Anderson.
 The decision proved to be fatal for the Rays, as the Dodgers scored three unanswered runs in the bottom of the sixth and eighth innings to secure the title.

 With the win, the Greater Los Angeles area had both NBA and MLB champions in the same season or calendar year, as the Los Angeles Lakers won the 2020 NBA Finals as well.
-This was the first time since 1988 that the Dodgers and Lakers brought championships to Los Angeles in the same season or calendar year - during that year, the Dodgers defeated the Oakland Athletics in the World Series, while the Lakers defeated the Detroit Pistons in seven games in the NBA Finals.
+This was the first time since 1988 that the Dodgers and Lakers brought championships to Los Angeles in the same season or calendar year.
+This was the first of what is currently three World Series championships won by the Dodgers during the 2020s decade - they would win it again in 2024 over the New York Yankees in five games, and in 2025 they repeated as champions against the Toronto Blue Jays in seven games after being two outs away from elimination in Game 7.